124 Cottage Road

 South Portland, ME 04106

-In the late part of the nineteenth century, Catholics living in South Portland crossed the harbor to attend Mass at the Cathedral or St. Dominic’s.
+In the late part of the nineteenth century, Catholics living in South Portland crossed the harbor to attend Mass at the Cathedral of the Immaculate Conception or St. Dominic’s Church.
 In 1911, Bishop Louis S. Walsh decided to establish South Portland as a separate parish.
 His first act was to name Father John B. Sekenger as pastor, who celebrated the first parish Mass on June 4, 1911, in Union Hall, in Ferry Village.

 The intersection of Broadway and Cottage Road was determined as the most central location for a church, and Father Sekenger purchased a house and established his rectory at this site.
 On Sunday, July 6, 1913 Bishop Walsh blessed the block of granite, which was to be the foundation stone of the new church.